-- Primary schools participating in the SSPA system have to submit the students' scores in the three internal assessments in Primary Five and Six to the School Places Allocation Section (SSPA) for the purpose of secondary school places allocation. - Primary schools must use the same question papers to test all students of the same grade level to ensure that the internal assessments for SSPA purpose are conducted according to the principles of fairness, impartiality and consistency. - If schools wish to apply for exemption from score submission for individual students with SEN whose difficulties are so substantial that they cannot take part in certain subjects or parts of a certain subject in the internal assessments, schools should consult the advice of relevant professionals and seek parental consent for doing so.
-The consultation records and relevant documents must be properly kept and filed by the schools. - Schools should report the students' SEN and its degree of severity, and the proposed subjects (or parts of certain subjects) to be exempted from score submission to the School Places Allocation Section (SSPA) for processing.
+- Primary schools participating in the SSPA system have to submit the students' scores in the three internal assessments in Primary Five and Six to the School Places Allocation Section for the purpose of secondary school places allocation. - Primary schools must use the same question papers to test all students of the same grade level to ensure that the internal assessments for SSPA purpose are conducted according to the principles of fairness, impartiality and consistency. - If schools wish to apply for exemption from score submission for individual students with SEN whose difficulties are so substantial that they cannot take part in certain subjects or parts of a certain subject in the internal assessments, schools should consult the advice of relevant professionals and seek parental consent for doing so.
+The consultation records and relevant documents must be properly kept and filed by the schools. - Schools should report the students' SEN and its degree of severity, and the proposed subjects (or parts of certain subjects) to be exempted from score submission to the SSPA for processing.
 There is no need for the schools to report the various arrangements for assessment accommodations.
 If a student is exempted from score submission for parts of a certain subject, his/her total score in that subject will be calculated on a pro-rata basis according to the scores obtained in the papers taken.
+For details, please refer to relevant documents issued by the School Places Allocation Section of EDB.